 However, Medicare Advantage plans are allowed to include some benefits that Original Medicare and Medigap plans do not offer.
 As of 2019, Medicare Advantage plans are allowed to offer caregiver support such as respite care.
 According to AARP, 13% of Medicare Advantage plans offer this benefit in this year.

-Because Medicare Advantage plans are created and sold by private insurers, they are able to create their own pricing such as premiums, deductibles, and copay’s.
-This means that your copay or coinsurance for respite care under you plan will be set by the carrier.
+Because Medicare Advantage plans are created and sold by private insurers, they are able to create their own pricing such as premiums, deductibles, and copays.
+This means that your copay or coinsurance for respite care under your plan will be set by the carrier.
 If you have a caregiver, be sure to look through the explanation of benefits for each for the Medicare Advantage plan before you enroll.

-A great thing about Medicare Advantage plans is that there is an our-of-pocket maximum on every plan.
+A great thing about Medicare Advantage plans is that there is an out-of-pocket maximum on every plan.
 That means that you have a limit to how much the plan will let you spend out-of-pocket for in-network services.
 Currently, the out-of-pocket highest allowed maximum for Medicare Advantage plans is $6,700.

 If you just had Original Medicare, there would be no out-of-pocket spending cap.
 You’d pay you copay’s and coinsurance all year long no matter how high your costs got.
 That’s why, even if you don’t have a huge budget to spend on a Medicare plan, you can try to find a low-cost Medicare Advantage plan so you can be protected by this out-of-pocket maximum.